-At KIPO, applicants can file applications on-line, on paper or on floppy disk.
-All paper-based applications are converted into an electronic format.
-Specifications and drawings submitted to KIPO, as well as bibliographical data on a floppy disk, can be uploaded to the KIPOnet sytem.
+KIPO permits applicants to file applications on-line, on paper, or on floppy disk.
+All paper-based applications are converted into electronic format.
+Specifications and drawings are submitted to KIPO, as well as bibliographical data on a floppy disk, are uploaded to the KIPOnet system.

-For e-filing, applicants can easily prepare electronic documents in SGML format by using software called Korean Electronic Application Preparation Software (KEAPS).
-They can then file their application via the Internet.
-Launched in 1999, KEAPS has been continually developed.
+For e-filing, applicants can easily prepare electronic documents in XML format using software called Korean Electronic Application Preparation Software (KEAPS), and file their application via the Internet.

 Promotion and support for e-filing